-Dates: Approved by school PACs in the Spring.
+Dates: Approved by school PACs in the Spring or early Fall.
 Schools submit to the district for final approval in June.
-Contact: Lead secretary for the Director of State and Federal Programs (763-506-1123)
+Contact: Lead secretary for the Director of Supplemental Programs (763-506-1123)

 9. Anoka-Hennepin will take the following actions to conduct, with the involvement of families, an annual evaluation of the content and effectiveness of this family engagement plan in improving the academic achievement of Title I students and schools.